kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-This sets the protocol property so that the view to use for scaling is the `imageView` with the fish.
+`AnimalDetailViewController` now conforms to `ViewScaleable`; this sets the protocol's property to `imageView`, which in this instance is your fish image.

-Back in **ScaleSegue.swift** at the top of `animateTransition(:_)`, just before declaring:
+Find the following code in `animateTransition(:_)` of **ScaleSegue.swift**:

 ```swift
 let toViewController = transitionContext .viewControllerForKey(UITransitionContextToViewControllerKey)!
 ```

-add this code to get references to the from- controller and view:
+Add the following code directly after the above line:

 ```swift
 let fromViewController = transitionContext